Is Your Bulldog At Risk? 8 Common English Bulldog Health Issues You Shouldn’t Ignore

 Another study of English Bulldogs in the U.K. by the Royal Veterinary College reported that the leading causes of death are heart disease, cancer, and brain disorders, such as brain tumors and spinal cord disorders.

-Why Are English Bulldogs Predisposed To So Many Health Issues?
+Why Do English Bulldogs Have So Many Health Issues?

 The Bulldog Club of America (BCA) maintains that it is “dedicated to preserving the breed and to continuing to work to improve the health of the dogs our members breed.”
 For example, the BCA has established a foundation to provide funds to support medical research to identify and remedy the causes of the breed’s underlying diseases.
 It also encourages breeders to conduct health screenings.